madhank93/learn-dsa/README.md

 ### List of solved problems

-See [directory](DIRECTORY.md) for easier navigation and better overview of the project.
+See [directory](DIRECTORY.md) for easier navigation and better overview of the project